priceline/design-system/MIGRATING_to_v3.md

 } />
 ```

+- Hug
+  - Icon prop now takes a `node` instead of an icon name

 ### Icons (`pcln-icons`)

 - `main` and `module` fields in `package.json` now point to CommonJS (CJS) and ES Modules (ESM) builds, respectively.